unity8-team/miral/getting_and_using_miral.md

     --window-manager arg (=titlebar)   window management strategy
                                        [{titlebar|tiling|system-compositor}]

-Is only supported by miral-shell and its main use is to allows an alternative "tiling" window manager to be selected.
+Is only supported by miral-shell and its main use is to allow an alternative "tiling" window manager to be selected.

 Using MirAL for development
 ---------------------------

-you can install the headers and libraries for using libmiral in development:
+Install the headers and libraries for using libmiral in development:

     $ sudo apt install libmiral-dev